• Skip to primary navigation

 I’ve never met anyone yet who wanted it that couldn’t find that kind of world class Feel.

-The sad thing is that the tiniest fraction of ONE per cent of horse riders and handlers in the world use their Feel or use it with any kind of consistency to help their horse.
+The sad thing is that the tiniest fraction of ONE per cent of horse riders and handlers in the world use their Feel or use it with any kind of reliability to help their horse on a routine basis.

 We ordinary people here on Fast Track to Brilliant Riding are in that tiny fraction of 1 per cent – and it’s spreading rapidly! 🙂